 The largest component, International Public Relations Theory charts the historical development of international PR, explores the emerging areas of the industry and considers topical areas such as ethics and corporate social responsibility.
 Students will also build a greater understanding of organisations and the need for effective public relations to be practiced at strategic management level.

 Multi-Platform Content teaches the key techniques to produce content for a number of internal and external media formats.
 Despite the proliferation of media channels that require different writing styles, deadlines and immediacy of content, the skills required to tell a story are still key to engaging an audience and the component will develop students that can write for a number of different platforms including newsletters, news releases, feature articles, blog posts, website content and even tweets.
-This component is delivered over two semesters.

 This will look at the wider global approaches - both theoretical and practical - to communications management and will cover marketing communications, comms measurement, digital, PR and promotion and advertising.